ChaseLewis/PintaHelper/README.md

 - `npm install`
 - `npm run dev`
-- Open the link provided by vite in your browser.
+- Open the link displayed by vite.

 # Changes
 - The main goal of this tool was to configure a more visual indicator for where the drops are.
 His original code relied on metronome like beats which was difficult to intuit for someone like myself who is not musically inclined.